pkirilov9/quartz/content/Bibliography.md

 - Celis Bueno, Claudio.
 2017.
 “Harun Farocki’s Asignifying Images.” _tripleC: Communication, Capitalism & Critique.
 Open Access Journal for a Global Sustainable Information Society_ 15 (2): 740–54. https://doi.org/10.31269/triplec.v15i2.874.

 - Centre For The Study Of The Networked Image, Geoff Cox, Annet Dekker, Andrew Dewdney, and Katrina Sluis.
 2021.
 “Affordances of the Networked Image.” _The Nordic Journal of Aesthetics_ 30 (61–62): 40–45. https://doi.org/10.7146/nja.v30i61-62.127857.

+- Clarke, Paul.
+2013.
+“Performing the Archive: The Future of the Past.”
+In _Performing Archives/Archives of Performance_, edited by Gundhild Borggreen and Rune Gade, 1st edition.
+In Between States Series.
+Copenhagen: Museum Tusculanum Press/Museum Tusculanums Forlag.

 - Colebrook, Claire.
 2008.
 “Leading Out, Leading On: The Soul of Educaiton.”
 In _Nomadic Education: Variations on a Theme by Deleuze and Guattari_, 35–42.
 BRILL. https://doi.org/10.1163/9789087904135.